2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 ## Instructions

 ### TO-DO List APP
-1. We will be adding the date functionality
+1. In this step, we will be adding the feature to display the date and time an item was added along with its task to the user.
+Also, we will be implementing a new component to display each item in the Todo list.
       + Navigate to `src/components/AddTodo.js`
         1. In the Constructor method, initialize a new property set to nothing to represent the current date
         2. In the handleChange function, place the new date property and update the value using `Date().toLocaleString('en-US')` method